 In late 2004, the warmblood stallions Apanarde & Coka joined their program and contributed greatly to the genetics of the Sigma Warmbloods breeding program.
 Sadly, they lost Apanarde in 2010, though they do continue to offer frozen semen.

-At the end of 2016, Sigma Warmbloods were excited to announce that the premium Hanoverian stallion, Royal Blend, was purchased from the State Stud at Celle in Germany and will be standing in Canada in 2017.
+At the end of 2016, Sigma Warmbloods were excited to announce that the premium Hanoverian stallion, Royal Blend, was purchased from the State Stud at Celle in Germany and stood in Canada in 2017-2018.